sophgo/tpu-mlir/docs/developer_manual/source_en/03_user_interface.rst

      - The scale of each channel of the image.
 The default is 1.0,1.0,1.0
    * - pixel_format
      - N
-     - Image type, can be rgb, bgr, gray or rgbd
+     - Image type, can be rgb, bgr, gray or rgbd.
+The default is bgr
+   * - channel_format
+     - N
+     - Channel type, can be nhwc or nchw for image input, otherwise it is none.
+The default is nchw
    * - output_names
      - N
      - The names of the output.
 Use the output of the model if not specified, otherwise use the specified names as the output